recent lifers

 got a full night's sleep after what was essentially an all-nighter on the plane from LA - and doing 5 miles of hiking and birding - and i was rewarded with a handful of additions to my life list!

-this american redstart was on my target list, yet i didn't expect it to pause for as long as it did in front of me, nor for it to be perfectly comfortable when it saw me move! it cocked its head slightly, then went back to preening its feathers.
+the american redstart was on my target list, yet i didn't expect it to pause for as long as it did in front of me, nor for it to be perfectly comfortable when it saw me move! it cocked its head slightly, then went back to preening its feathers.

 so beautiful, the air was just buzzing today :)